Monasteries on the slopes of Popocatépetl

-The Earliest Monasteries on the Slopes of Popocatepetl (Primeros Monasterios en las faldas del Popocatépetl) are sixteen earliest 16th-century monasteries which were built by the Augustinians, the Franciscans and the Dominicans in order to evangelize the areas south and east of the Popocatépetl volcano in central Mexico.
+The Earliest Monasteries on the Slopes of Popocatepetl (Primeros Monasterios en las faldas del Popocatépetl) are sixteen early 16th-century monasteries which were built by the Augustinians, the Franciscans and the Dominicans in order to evangelize the areas south and east of the Popocatépetl volcano in central Mexico.
 These monasteries were recognized by the UNESCO as World Heritage Sites in 1994, because they served as the model for the early monastery and church buildings as well as evangelization efforts in New Spain and some points beyond in Latin America.
 These monasteries almost uniformly feature a very large atrium in front of a single nave church with a capilla abierta or open chapel.
 The atrium functioned as the meeting point between the indigenous peoples and the missionary friars, with mass for the newly converted held outdoors instead of within the church.
 This arrangement can be found repeated in other areas of Mexico as these friars continued to branch out over New Spain.

 The sixteen monasteries are open to visitors, with eleven located in northern Morelos, three in the state of Puebla, and one in Tlaxcala.
-The twelve in Morelos are also promoted as the “Route of the Volcano” or the “Route of the Monasteries” for tourism purposes.
-At the 44th session in 2021, the Heritage Site was expanded with the addition of the Tlaxcala City Cathedral.
+The twelve in Morelos are also promoted as the "Route of the Volcano" or the "Route of the Monasteries" for tourism purposes.
+At the 44th session in 2021, the Heritage Site was expanded with the addition of the Cathedral of Tlaxcala.

 Region

-The World Heritage Site consists of sixteen monasteries that are located south and east of the city of Mexico, the majority in the state of Morelos, except three that are in the state of Puebla.
+The World Heritage Site consists of sixteen monasteries that are located south and east of Mexico City, the majority in the state of Morelos, except three that are in the state of Puebla.
 The monasteries in Morelos are located in the municipalities of Atlatlahucan, Cuernavaca, Tetela del Volcán, Yautepec, Ocuituco, Tepoztlán, Tlayacapan, Totolapan, Yecapixtla and Zacualpan de Amilpas.
 The three in Puebla are located in Calpan, Huejotzingo and Tochimilco.
-Most of these monasteries are located on the outskirts of Popocatépetl volcano.
+Most of these monasteries are located on the foothills of the Popocatépetl volcano.

-Although Popocatepetl is an active volcano, none of the monasteries have been affected by this activity, although some have been damaged by seismic activity.
+Although Popocatépetl is an active volcano, none of the monasteries have been affected by this activity, although some have been damaged by seismic activity.
 The danger of the volcano is low in these monasteries and in the more than one hundred historical monuments of the region, because in this area there are low lava flows from the volcano and because the monuments were not built in areas where lava tends to run.